podbaydoors/podbaydoors.github.io/About/index.md

 #About Me

-Computer games have fascinated me for as long as I can remember.
+Coding computer games has fascinated me for as long as I can remember.
 Orson Welles once likened moviemaking to "the biggest electric train set a boy ever had."
 But they didn't have video games back then.

 I've been fortunate to work in the games industry for almost 30 years.

-This is my personal site where I discuss my hobby projects.
+This is my personal site where I share my hobby projects.